Moving Away from Interbank Overnight Rates (IBORs) to Better Rate Benchmarks

 Barings established a LIBOR Transition Steering Committee in Q4 2018, with the objective of monitoring market and regulatory developments, and assessing the impact of the change on our clients and our business operations.
 The Steering Committee is comprised of functional heads from across the business, including Investment, Operations, Distribution, Legal and Risk Management, and is overseen by Barings’ Head of Global Asset Services and the Executive Leadership Team.

 In 2019, Barings developed a Transition Plan to identify, measure, monitor and manage all financial and non-financial risks of the transition from LIBOR to alternate rates.
 It identifies the work streams and resources needed to plan for, and execute ahead of, the transition.
 It is continually reviewed against market developments and enhanced as we move further through the planning stage and into delivery of the technical and operational stages.

 Detailed impact analysis of the transition across Barings’ client base and business operations, combined with our strong integration with regulatory and industry working groups, will inform our view on when to transition specific instruments and portfolios.
-More detailed discussions are forecast to take place at the end of 2020 and into early 2021, linked to the market addressing questions such as the appropriate calculation methodology for the new Risk Free Rates (which will determine the replacement term index for LIBOR and EURIBOR), the agreement of a suitable transition mechanism for existing assets, and a sufficient pool of liquidity being available for products linked to those new Risk Free Rates.
+More detailed discussions in the different areas impacted by LIBOR cessation are linked to the market addressing questions such as the tax implications of transitioning certain asset classes, regulatory guidance on a suitable approach to so-called “tough legacy” assets and asset issuers triggering the transition of instruments.

-Once the new term rate calculations are agreed in the market, Barings will propose replacement benchmarks for its products and engage with clients and distributers, before executing the agreed changes.
+Once the new rate calculations are accepted by the market, Barings will propose replacement benchmarks for its products and engage with clients and distributers, before executing the agreed changes.
 These will include amending IMAs, notifying regulators and managing investor communications.

 Is there an expected alternate rate in the market?
 How is Barings analyzing and assessing the impact of alternative rates?